The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Results

 \subsection{Light-Curve Data}

-In this section, we present the optical light curves of 240 SNe~Ia.
-These data include $Vg$-band light curves from ASAS-SN observations using image subtraction (see more descriptions in \citealt{Jayasinghe2018}).
-We have successfully conducted $BVri$ follow-up observations of 216 SNe, and we present light curves for all of them except for $34$ objects that require image-subtraction photometry but do not have satisfactory templates available yet. $BVri$ light curves from follow-up observations were conducted by LCOGT, Post Observatory, and SMARTS, as well as a small number of relatively late-phase data from Hiltner, Du Pont, and NOT.
-The light curves of SNe~Ia up to 60\,days past $B$-band peak or discovery time (if peak time is not available) are displayed in Figure~\ref{fig:lcplot}.
-The corresponding photometry results in the natural systems are provided in Table~\ref{tab:lightcurves}.
+In this section, we present the optical light curves of 247 SNe~Ia.
+Most of them have ASAS-SN $Vg$-band light curves using image subtractions (see \citealt{Jayasinghe2018} for descriptions on the ASAS-SN image-subtraction photometry).
+For 219 SNe, we conducted $BVri$ follow-up observations with LCOGT 1-m and PO telescopes, and the light curves for all of them are included in DR1. $BV$ light curves for 24 SNe obtained with SMARTS 1.3\,m telescope are included in this data release.
+We also include $BVri$ light curves for several targets obtained from LCOGT 2\,m telescope, LT, DEMONEXT and A77 as well as relatively late-phase data for a small number of targets from Hiltner, du Pont, and NOT.
+The light curves are given in Table~\ref{tab:lightcurves}, which are the main result of CNIa0.02 DR1.
+In Figure~\ref{fig:lcplot}, we show the multi-band light curves up to 80\,days past $B$-band peak (or the time of discovery if peak time is not available).